The power of mindset: unlocking your potential

 Fixed vs Growth

-- Believe improvement is possible with effort, reflection, and persistence
+- Believing improvement is possible with effort, reflection, and persistence

-Key features of a growth mindset culture include:
+Key elements of a growth mindset culture include:

 Can we change our mindset?

 The good news is that mindsets can evolve.
-While we may fall back into fixed-mindset thinking when faced with criticism or failure, it’s possible to shift toward a growth mindset through self-awareness and practice.
+While we may fall back into old ways of thinking when faced with criticism or failure, it’s possible to shift it through self-awareness and practice.

 - Identify your fixed-mindset triggers

-- Recognise moments when you feel defensive or threatened
+- Notice when you feel defensive or threatened

 - Reframe these moments as opportunities for growth